sandra-lourenco/roadToYonderland/README.md

 ### Test Reports

 - Test screenshots of failling testes will be saved in the `cypress/screenshots/` directory.
 - A Mochawesome report is generated in the `cypress/reports/` directory.
-A .html file is generated:

 ![report](cypress/images/mochawesome.jpg)